 Before you can ask for anything, you need to prove yourself.
 That usually means doing a project for or with someone.
 Yes, it’s hard work, but it’s one of the best ways to generate LinkedIn recommendations because the references tend to include hard examples of your work.
 That makes them more effective.

-If you have time to hunt down meaningful projects to build out your resume and your profile, then you should follow this guide on building work experience.
+If you have time to hunt down meaningful projects to build out your resume and your profile, then grab the Job Roadmap eBook.
+It’ll show you how to do that and how turn that into a job.
 It’ll show you how to track down decision makers, how to introduce yourself, and how to find the “product-market fit” between the skills you want to develop and the needs of their businesses.

 Start searching for: